CESSProject/doc-v2/storage-miner/reward.md

-This is CESS overall tokenomics:
+Referring to CESS overall tokenomics as below:

 <figure><img src="../assets/storage-miner/reward/tokenomics-v1.png" alt=""><figcaption><p>CESS Tokenomics</p></figcaption></figure>

-The CESS network issues a total of **10 billion tokens**, with **30% allocated as rewards for Storage Miners** and **15% for Consensus Miners**.
+The CESS network will issue a total of **10 billion tokens**, with **30% allocated as rewards for Storage Miners** and **15% for Consensus Miners**.

-The total token issuance is halved every four years.
+In the first year, a total of **187.5 million tokens** are issued, and they are distributed evenly throughout the year in each era.
+The total rewards decrease in a stepwise manner each year, with an annual decay rate of 0.841 (0.5<sup>0.25</sup>), resulting in a halving of rewards every four years.

 # Reward